Theoretical study on \eta'--> 4 pions: Review of the Effective Chiral Theory

+where $i = 1,2,3$ and $a= 4,5,6,7$.
+The $\psi$ in Eq.~(\ref{eq.1}) is $u,d,s$ quark fields.
+The scheme of nonlinear $\sigma-$model is used to introduce pseudoscalar mesons into Eq.~(\ref{eq.1}) and parameter $m$ is originated in quark condensation and it leads to the dynamical chiral symmetry breaking.
+In this Lagrangian (Eq.~(\ref{eq.1})) meson fields are coupled to the corresponding quark field bilinears.
+The $\eta_8$ and $\eta_0$ are octet and singlet, respectively.
+By assuming the mixing angle $\theta=-20$, $\eta$ and $\eta'$ fields are defined as:

-Since mesons are bound state solutions of QCD, they are not independent degree of freedom.
-Thus, in Eqs.(\ref{eq1},\ref{eq3}) there are no kinetic terms for meson fields.
-The kinetic terms of the meson fields are generated by the quark loop diagrams and the physical meson fields are defined, for example \cite{11,12}
+Mesons are bound state solutions of QCD and are not independent degrees of freedom.
+Thus, in Eq.~(\ref{eq.1}) there are no kinetic terms for meson fields.
+The kinetic terms of the meson fields are generated from quark loops.
+This theory is an effective theory, therefore, a cut-off is necessary to be introduced~\cite{31,32}.
+In the chiral limit $m_q \rightarrow 0$, the cut-off $\Lambda$ is defined~\cite{18}